 Q: How much time do I have to conduct my project?

-A: The major portion of the research should be completed between May 1, 2013 and April 30, 2014.
+A: The major portion of the research should be completed between June 1, 2014 and May 31, 2015.
 Grant recipients are expected to present their research at the 2014 AIR Forum.
-Final reports are due by June 30, 2014.
+Final reports are due by July 31, 2015.

 Q: What happens if I cannot complete my project on time?